-Find answers to common questions about notary services, mobile notarization, apostilles, and loan signings.
+Find answers to common questions about our mobile notary and apostille services

 A notary public is a state-appointed official authorized to witness signatures, administer oaths, and verify the identity of signers on important documents.
 Notaries help prevent fraud by ensuring that signers are who they claim to be and are signing documents willingly and knowingly.